 Using CEA to manage Medicare’s spending might seem contrary to the recent trend of requiring greater accountability from providers for more efficient resource use and health care quality, as opposed to the top-heavy approach of Medicare managing spending.
-However, these ideas need not be mutually exclusive.
+These ideas need not be mutually exclusive.
 CEA could support and reinforce reimbursement policies that reward providers for considering both cost and clinical matters.

 The United Kingdom uses CEA to make coverage decisions for its National Health Service (NHS).
 The National Institute for Health and Care Excellence (NICE), an agency within the NHS, evaluates the clinical efficacy and cost-effectiveness of drugs, devices, and procedures.
-However, some recommendations by NICE have been controversial, and it has been criticized for caving to external pressure, for adopting a one-size-fits-all approach to medicine, and for not being transparent in its decisionmaking processes.
+However, some recommendations by NICE have been controversial, and it has been criticized for caving to external pressure, adopting a one-size-fits-all approach to medicine, and not being transparent in its decision-making processes.

 During the evidence development period, CMS collects additional patient-specific data on clinical conditions and utilization, as well as claims, related to a new technology.
 This may continue indefinitely.
 The agency may use these data to limit or expand Medicare coverage criteria for the technology.
 These data may also have other uses, such as monitoring a technology’s safety and utility and gauging the appropriateness of care delivered.
 The data collected during evidence development also may be linked to other data sets for research and non-research purposes.
 CMS has indicated that the results of some analyses might not be published.

 Coverage with evidence development has raised questions about patient privacy and access to evidence-based technologies.

 - whether the policy provides Medicare beneficiaries with adequate privacy protection and sufficient information to provide informed consent to take part in the evidence development process;